 As a music consultant I bring over 30 years experience of working with artists, orchestras and performing arts organisations throughout Europe, North and South America, Asia and Africa.
 With a network of contacts across the globe and hundreds of thousands of air miles under my belt, I have the knowledge, expertise and connections to help arts organisations increase their international visibility and touring opportunities as well as giving creative and practical input.

-More than anything though, it’s the countless cross-cultural experiences I’ve had and the human connections I’ve made which have been my greatest teachers and inspiration; touring the Philharmonia Orchestra and Vladimir Ashkenazy to an island off the south coast of South Korea to perform to the hugely appreciative and emotional audience made up of people living with leprosy and their medical carers; experiencing the special spirit and magical impact of The Deutsche Kammerphilharmonie’s and Paavo Järvi’s musical chemistry on tour; being in New York on 9/11 eagerly waiting for the Philharmonia Orchestra to arrive and then, as the horrific events at the Twin Towers unfolded, collaborating with a local community-in-crisis to dismantle the residency we had planned at the Lincoln Center; visiting my then client, the Kodo drummers, at their home on Sado Island, Japan, and taking part in a drumming workshop.
+More than anything though, it’s the countless cross-cultural experiences I’ve had and the human connections I’ve made which have been my greatest teachers and inspiration; touring the Philharmonia Orchestra and Vladimir Ashkenazy to an island off the south coast of South Korea to perform to the hugely appreciative and emotional audience made up of people living with Hansen’s disease and their medical carers; experiencing the special spirit and magical impact of The Deutsche Kammerphilharmonie’s and Paavo Järvi’s musical chemistry on tour; being in New York on 9/11 in advance of the Philharmonia Orchestra’s arrival for a residency at the Lincoln Center and then, as the horrific events at the Twin Towers unfolded, collaborating with a local community-in-crisis to dismantle it; visiting my then client, the Kodo drummers, at their home on Sado Island, Japan, and taking part in a drumming workshop.
 And, quite simply, working in collaboration with colleagues and friends across the world, sometimes in challenging circumstances, but always in pursuit of bringing the best live performances to their audiences.
 There are so many more examples…. and it is this extensive international experience and cross-cultural understanding which informs all my work, both as a coach and a consultant.

 Collaboration - Communication - Compassion